HoIIy/ISTE432/devbook.md

 ## Timeline

 ## Layering
+* __Daya Layer__ - JSON obtained from data sources, MySQL data obtained from a database, and classes that read the data in and abstract it to be able to work with it.

+* __Business Layer__ - ? -

+* __Application Layer__ - ? -

+* __Presentation Layer__ - A web application that uses a combination of HTML, CSS, JavaScript, jQuery, and NodeJS.

 ## Exception Handling
 "lease add a section toyour development book identifying exceptions and categories ofexceptions you expect to account for in your code.
 You must in-clude examples of actual exception-handling code in this mile-stone."